+- Siting, design, and exterior condition.

+- (ii) Screening and landscape treatment.

+- (iii) Bonds.

-(iv) Transportation route.
+- (iv) Transportation route.

-(c) Within the Greytown Villas Character Area, any retirement villas, relocated buildings, buildings and land for advanced residential health care, recreational facilities, grounds maintenance and ancillary activities.
+- (b) Within the Greytown Villas Character Area, any retirement villas, relocated buildings, buildings and land for advanced residential health care, recreational facilities, grounds maintenance and ancillary activities.

-- The design and appearance of relocated buildings and for buildings for advanced residential health care and/or recreational facilities - (ii) The location of buildings with respect to site boundaries and - (iii) The provision of outdoor living courts, service courts, access and parking - (iv) Landscaping and site development - (v) Staging of development - (vi) Financial contributions. - (d) Within the Jellicoe Residential Character Area, any private clubrooms, grounds maintenance, recreational facilities and a conference venue.
+- (i) The design and appearance of relocated buildings and for buildings for advanced residential health care and/or recreational facilities. - (ii) The location of buildings with respect to site boundaries and each other. - (iii) The provision of outdoor living courts, service courts, access and parking. - (iv) Landscaping and site development. - (v) The timeframe for the work to be completed. - (vi) Staging of development. - (vii) Financial contributions. - (c) Within the Jellicoe Residential Character Area, any private clubrooms, grounds maintenance, recreational facilities and a conference venue.

-- (i) Standard and location of access
+- (i) Standard and location of access.

 - (ii) Parking

-- (iii) Design and appearance of new buildings
+- (iii) Design and appearance of new buildings.